awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

 Filter groups work the same way in GitHub and GitHub Enterprise\.

  You can create one or more webhook filter groups to specify which webhook events trigger a build\.
 A build is triggered if all the filters on one or more filter groups evaluate to true\.
 When you create a filter group, you specify:
 +  An event\.
-For GitHub, you can choose one or more of the following events: `PUSH`, `PULL_REQUEST_CREATED`, `PULL_REQUEST_UPDATED`, and `PULL_REQUEST_REOPENED`\.
+For GitHub, you can choose one or more of the following events: `PUSH`, `PULL_REQUEST_CREATED`, `PULL_REQUEST_UPDATED`, `PULL_REQUEST_REOPENED`, and `PULL_REQUEST_MERGED`\.
 The webhook event type is in the `X-GitHub-Event` header in the webhook payload\.
 In the `X-GitHub-Event` header, you might see `pull_request` or `push`\.
 For a pull request event, the type is in the `action` field of the webhook event payload\.
 The following table shows how `X-GitHub-Event` header values and webhook pull request payload `action` field values map to the available event types\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codebuild/latest/userguide/sample-github-pull-request.html)
 **Note**
  The `PULL_REQUEST_REOPENED` event type can be used with GitHub and GitHub Enterprise only\.
 + One or more optional filters\.
 Use a regular expression to specify a filter\.
 For an event to trigger a build, every filter associated with it must evaluate to true\.
   +  `ACTOR_ACCOUNT_ID` \(`ACTOR_ID` in the console\): A webhook event triggers a build when a GitHub or GitHub Enterprise account ID matches the regular expression pattern\.
 This value is found in the `id` property of the `sender` object in the webhook payload\.
   +  `HEAD_REF`: A webhook event triggers a build when the head reference matches the regular expression pattern \(for example, `refs/heads/branch-name` or `refs/tags/tag-name`\)\.
 For a push event, the reference name is found in the `ref` property in the webhook payload\.
 For pull requests events, the branch name is found in the `ref` property of the `head` object in the webhook payload\.
   +  `BASE_REF`: A webhook event triggers a build when the base reference matches the regular expression pattern \(for example, `refs/heads/branch-name`\)\.
 A `BASE_REF` filter can be used with pull request events only\.
 The branch name is found in the `ref` property of the `base` object in the webhook payload\.